bootboxjs/bootbox/README.md

 Tests are run using [Karma](http://karma-runner.github.io/0.8/index.html) using the Mocha test adapter.
 To run the tests yourself, simply run ```npm install``` within the project followed by ```npm test```.
-Please note that this will require [PhantomJS](http://phantomjs.org/) being installed and in your path - if it is not, you may run the tests and capture browsers manually by running ```karma start``` from the root of the project.

 The project is also hosted on [Travis CI](https://travis-ci.org/makeusabrew/bootbox) - when submitting pull requests **please** ensure your tests pass as failing requests will be rejected.
 See the